-Haleiwa Bay is located on the North Shore of Oahu Hawaii Coordinates: 21°35′24″N 158°6′50″W You can drive there or take bus 55 from Waikiki for the cost of $2.50.
+Haleiwa Bay is located on the North Shore of Oahu Hawaii Coordinates: 21°35′24″N158°6′50″W You can drive there or take bus 55 from Waikiki for the cost of $2.50.

 It is a popular tourist spot for viewing turtles that eat the grass growing abundantly on the rocks lining the shore, and busloads of tourists come and go waving cameras as they follow the guide keeping to his schedule.
 From the car park you walk through a sandy area of coconut trees to the rocky area where the turtles inhabit the rock pools

-and divers on all the islands to see the honu (green sea turtle) in near shore waters.
+Hawaii is the home to five species of sea turtles.
+Olive ridleys, loggerheads, and leatherbacks are usually only encountered in deep offshore waters.
+But it’s common for snorkelers and divers on all the islands to see the honu (green sea turtle) in near shore waters.
 Green sea turtles, however, nest in the Northwestern Hawaiian Islands, a remote protected area where they thrive.
 Come discover Hawaii’s Sea Turtles!

 Artist, Traveller, Researcher and Writer, currently living on the waterfront, Ooncooncoon Bay, Russell Island., where I photograph daily sunrises, sunsets and the Moon, as well as the changing colours and lights of the Bay and those who use it...the ferries, yachts, boats and the wild life...

 Travel photos and videos about many places in Australia